-The annual Statement of Accounts reports primarily on the stewardship of resources but recently a narrative report has been added to the Statement.
-This provides a commentary on performance and value for money, which the external auditors provide an opinion on.
+The annual Statement of Accounts reports primarily on the stewardship of resources and includes a narrative report which provides commentary on performance and value for money, which the external auditors provide an opinion on.

 The Statement of Accounts is submitted to both the Strategic Management Team and the Monitoring and Audit Committee for approval.